To provide for the extension of certain unemployment benefits, and for other purposes.

 113th Congress (2013–2015)

-This bill was introduced on April 7, 2014, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 7, 2014, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Price: north carolinians deserve to know where elected officials stand on bipartisan ui extension”